UBC-CS/cpsc330-2025W2/syllabus.md

 ### Lecture recordings

 This is an in-person class, and we do not livestream or make recordings available by default.
 If you miss a class, you can catch up by reviewing the lecture notes and talking to your peers.
-When lecture recordings are available, access will be granted only to students who were absent for approved reasons (e.g., illness, jury duty).
+Students who were absent for approved reasons (e.g., illness, jury duty) can be given access to existing lecture recordings (when available), but please note that these will be from previous course instances.
+It is the student's responsibility to make sure they are keeping up with the most up-to-date material, which will be the one included in the notes.

 **Process to request access:** If you miss a class for a legitimate reason, please contact our course coordinator at cpsc330-admin@cs.ubc.ca and provide appropriate documentation (e.g., a doctor's note if you are seriously ill).
 Your request will be reviewed, and approval may take time.
 Please remember that relying on recordings is not an effective way to stay on top of the course material.
 Regular attendance is essential for success.